cartile/GTA-living/README.md

 ## We are currently deployed on Vercel: https://gta-living.vercel.app/sign-up/

 ## Features:
-- **Get Started**: Sign In and Sign Up powered safely and securely by Firebase Authentication and Google OAuth
+- **Get Started**: Sign In and Sign Up powered safely and securely by Firebase Authentication and Google OAuth.
 - **Browse Listings**: Explore a wide range of properties in the Greater Toronto Area on our listings' pages that include interactive maps and property information.
 - **Discover Offers**: Stay informed about the latest offers and deals on properties by visiting our dedicated Offers page.
 - **Contact Landlords**: Connect directly with landlords for properties you're interested in buying or renting.